 39 And many of the sons of men died in that tower, a people without number.

-In conclusion, the ‘return of evil’, the worship of pantheons of gods, whether named after planets, constellations, or nature, is presented within the rebellion, a rebellion conducted with motive and strong intent and not lacking a knowledge of God.
-In contrast, we have Noah’s two sons, Shem and Japheth, whose belief and faith during these earliest of times remained rooted in monotheism.
-It is only later that the families of Japheth move northward, and by influence and submission by Nimrod, nature worship and other pagan notions surface and through the Japhetites spread into Europe (Celts).
-The Druids are sometimes thought to be a remnant of these ancient religious practices.
-The families of Shem maintain what will become the messianic thread handed down and through Abraham.
+In contrast, we have Noah’s two sons, Shem and Japheth, whose belief and faith during these earliest times remained rooted in monotheism.
+It is only later that the families of Japheth move northward under the influence and submission of Nimrod.
+They return to nature worship and will harbour other pagan notions.
+The Japhites later spread into Europe (Celts).
+The families of Shem maintain the messianic thread that will be handed down.

 God Bless!